Mon-Thu, 5:30pm-10:30pm; Fri, 5:30pm-11:30pm; Sat, 11am-11:30pm; Sun, 11am-10:30pm

 A, C at High St.

 The Colonie team’s second effort since their Brooklyn Heights hit is divided indoors into a bar area (where it’s possible to dine) and several smaller dining rooms, plus an expansive, gorgeous back garden.
-It’s worth ponying up $10 or more for a margarita or $11 for a michelada to sit on this plant-decked patio, strung with lights and impressively situated beneath the towering bulk of the Manhattan bridge.
-It’s probably even worth the $13 bowl of guacamole that isn’t big enough, well-seasoned enough, or sufficiently well presented to warrant the price; at least it comes with a selection of four salsas, including a creamy one made with sesame seeds and a flavorful yet not super spicy arbol chile rendition.
-The rest of the menu isn’t that high in price, but--save for a pair of delicious, crunchy fish tacosóit’s not that high in flavor, either.
-On a recent visit, gorditas seemed undersalted, as did pozole, while pickled vegetable escabeche was limp and muddy-hued rather than vibrant.
-The torta ahogada (a roast-pork sandwich drowning in a rich red sauce) can be had better at Williamsburg’s La Superior.
+It’s worth ponying up $12 or more for a margarita or $11 for a michelada to sit on this plant-decked patio, strung with lights and impressively situated beneath the towering bulk of the Manhattan bridge.
+It’s probably even worth the $11 bowl of guacamole that isn’t big enough, well-seasoned enough, or sufficiently well presented to warrant the price; at least it comes with a selection of four salsas, including a creamy one made with sesame seeds and a flavorful yet not super spicy arbol chile rendition.
+The rest of the menu isn’t that high in price, but--save for a pair of delicious, crunchy fish tacos—it’s not that high in flavor, either, like the torta ahogada (a roast-pork sandwich drowning in a rich red sauce), which can be had better at Williamsburg’s La Superior.
 And churros lacked the heat, softness, and crunch that makes them a favorite.Note